miller-cerna-laskowski-morris-eyring/anomaly-group-project/Readme.md

 ### Project Summary / Scenario
 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>

 We are serving as Data Analysts for the CodeUp staff.
-We have been tasked by a staff member by email to answer several questions they need to speak on at an upcoming board meeting.
+We have been tasked by a staff member to answer several questions in an email they need to speak on at an upcoming board meeting.
+We will be using Anomaly Detection methodoligies to answer the questions.
+The data source is from the curriculum_logs MySql CodeUp database.

 Email: